duarte-pardal/discord-archiver/doc/config.md

 Discord Archiver provides a flexible and comprehensive configuration system to control which data is archived and how.

-This project accepts configuration in the [JSON5 format](https://spec.json5.org/), and as such, you can also use the classic [JSON format](https://www.json.org/).
+This project accepts configuration in the [JSON5 format](https://spec.json5.org/), but you can also use the classic [JSON format](https://www.json.org/).

 ## Basic structure